climateamante/curriculum.spa.mvc.mvp/readme.md

     }
 }
 ```
+There are times when we will need to apply the `CRUD` process to a nested set of `DOM` elements.
+ > Example: updating a user profile and appending the new nested data.

 This function creates an `object tree` of `objects`.
 It's impossible to know exactly how many objects there may be.
 In addition, you may be unsure on how many properties those objects may have.
 The `traverse function` loops over each object and builds an `object tree`.

 ### What is .once?
-.once is a method used to fire an event only once for a particular object.
+`.once` is a method used to fire an event only once for a particular object.

 ### What is the anonymous function that is called after *_require_* is called in app.js?
 ```javascript